 The difference between a cucumber and a zucchini is that cucumbers have bumpier and generally smaller skins, whereas zucchinis have more smooth skins that can grow larger.
 They are both from different scientific genera and possess distinct tastes, textures, and applications.

-Cucumbers and zucchini are usually placed on top of each other at the grocery store and are frequently confused for one another.
+Cucumbers and zucchini are sometimes placed on top of each other at the grocery store and are frequently confused for one another.
 But, any botanist will be aware of their distinct features and distinctive characteristics.

 Read on to see the main differences between cucumbers and zucchini.